adossantos-jr/psa_multispecies/README.md

 # otherwise it will be "low"
 }
 ```
+### Limitations
+As of right now, this PSA lacks the data quality index based on the number of attributes used, as proposed by Patrick et al. (2009).
+For now, it is recommended that an equal number of attributes be used for all species when applying this routine.
+The data quality index will be implemented in the future.

 ### Resources

 Main reference used in this PSA approach: *Patrick, W. S., Spencer, P., Ormseth, O. A., Cope, J. M., Field, J. C., Kobayashi, D. R., ... & Lawson, A. (2009).
 Use of productivity and susceptibility indices to determine stock vulnerability, with example applications to six US fisheries*